Introduction

 This is where FormaLM has a stronger argument.

-If you already know the output should be a timeline, the main challenge is often not creative freedom.
-It is getting dates, phases, milestones, and dependencies into a coherent shape another person can understand quickly.
+If you already know the output should be a timeline, the main challenge is usually not creative freedom.
+It is getting dates, phases, milestones, and dependencies into a coherent shape that another person can understand fast.

 That is a format problem more than a design problem.